Tax Evasion Attorney for Tax Fraud Defense

 How did the federal government secure its evidence against you?
 Did federal agents raid your home or office?
 Did they seize your computer or phone?
 Did they question you or your employees?
 While there are numerous ways that federal agents can lawfully collect evidence during a tax evasion investigation, there are also numerous miscues that can lead to evidence being deemed constitutionally inadmissible in court.

-Why Do U.S. Taxpayers Choose Oberheiden P.C. for Tax Evasion Defense Lawyer?
+Why Do Clients Choose Oberheiden P.C. for Tax Evasion Defense?

 - We are a federal defense law firm.
 Our practice is devoted to representing clients in federal matters, including tax evasion.